 What is the meaning of trumpets in the Bible?

 Trumpets and shofars were used all throughout the Bible for various reasons.
-It might immediately come to mind the blowing of the shofar to announce the coronation of a new king, the shouts and trumpet blowing of Joshua and Gideon before battle, or the trumpets that will sound when Jesus returns to earth.
+It might immediately come to mind the blowing of the shofar to announce the coronation of a new king, the shouts and trumpet blowing of Joshua and Gideon before battle, or the trumpets played during the High Holidays.
 However, are these the only times when trumpets were mentioned in the Bible?
 Or are there so many more examples and reasons for sounding this instrument?